 Skip to main content

-Women at Oxford: Our faculty
+Women in the department: Our faculty

 Foreword by Kelsey Doerksen, President of Oxford Womxn in Computer Science (OxWoCS) 2023-24